stephenboothuk/Mermaid/basicMarkdownex.md

 ## Block Quotes

-To include text as a block quote \(e.g. a block of text from a document or communication\), start each line with a breather than symbol, />\.
+To include text as a block quote \(e.g. a block of text from a document or communication\), start each line with a greater than symbol, />\.

 e.g. \:
 ```